kisenaa/birdy-app/README.md

 This project consists of :
 - a Mobile Application (React Native)
 - a **Backend API** (FastAPI + PostgreSQL)
-Below are setup instructions for the backend
 ---

-please do the following to set up the app :
+## Please do the following before setting up the app :
 ```sh
 git clone https://github.com/kisenaa/birdy-app.git
 pre-commit install # make sure to run this